-Weary Gulf Coast mayors say hurricane season has definitely changed for the worse, many attribute to climate shifts
+Weary Gulf Coast mayors say hurricane season has changed for the worse, which many attribute to climate shifts

 “I just think it was a freak,” Kennon said.
 “The Weather Service has really gotten good at what they do, but they’re not perfect.
 And I don’t blame anybody.
 The storm just didn’t do what storms normally do. . . .
 We just caught a storm that didn’t go the way it was supposed to go.”

 Scientists are clear that human-induced climate change is a culprit, with warming waters fueling the storms, giving them more of a chance to rapidly intensify and dump epic amounts of rainfall.
-Human-caused climate change may also be contributing to a trend toward slower moving storms at landfall, which worsens inland flooding.
+Human-caused climate change may also be contributing to a trend toward slower-moving storms at landfall, which worsens inland flooding.

 Several government officials from Florida to Texas who have watched the change worry that the storms in recent years — and particularly in 2020 — are just the beginning and portend a rough future for seaside enclaves.

-“For 67 years, I have fooled with hurricanes,” said Al Cathey (D), mayor of Mexico Beach, Fla., which was leveled in October 2018, when Hurricane Michael turned into a monster Category 5 hurricane before slamming into the coast.
+“For 67 years, I have fooled with hurricanes,” said Al Cathey (D), mayor of Mexico Beach, Fla., which was leveled in October 2018, when Hurricane Michael turned into a monster Category 5 before slamming into the coast.
 Michael was the first Category 5 to make landfall in the United States since 1992, and it took many by surprise.

 “Here’s what I can say: I live in a coastal town.
 I’ve watched it.
 Something is happening.
 To continue to ignore it is not the answer,” Cathey said.
 “You watch the news, they use the word ‘unprecedented’ almost routinely now.
 Everything is ‘unprecedented.’
 Well, folks, where’s that coming from?”